-Select 15 credits from the Approved Humanities Distribution course list.
-15.0 Social Science 15.0

-Courses must be selected from at last two disciplines No more than 10 credits allowed from any one discipline Select 15 credits from the Approved Social Science Distribution course list.
-15.0 Natural Science Courses must be selected from at least two disciplines.
-Must include at least 10 credits from the courses listed as Biological, Earth, and Physical Sciences.
-Must include at least one laboratory course No More than 5 credits allowed from a MATH prefixed course 15.0 Select 15 credits from Natural Science OR Math courses listed in the Quantitative / Symbolic Reasoning Sections of the approved Distribution Course List 15.0 Physical EducationNo more than three PE activity credits apply toward the degree.
-3.0 Select any 3 physical education courses excluding PE 190, PE 191, Pe 285, and PE 292 3.0 Electives - Distribution Select from courses listed under the Communication, Quantitative/Symbolic Reasoning, Humanities, Social Sciences, Natural Sciences, or General Distribution Courses sections of the Approved Distribution Course List 12.0 Select 12 additional credits from Approved Distribution Course List Areas 12.0 Electives - Other College LevelPE activity credits cannot be used as electives 15.0 Select any 15 credits from college level courses numbered 100 or above 15.0
+requirement Select 15 credits from the Approved Humanities Distribution course list.
+15.0 Social Sciences 15.0 • Courses must be selected from at last two disciplines • No more than 10 credits allowed from any one discipline Select 15 credits from the Approved Social Science Distribution course list.
+15.0 Natural Sciences 15.0 • Courses must be selected from at least two disciplines.
+Must include at least 10 credits from the courses listed as Biological, Earth, and Physical Sciences on the Natural Sciences Distribution Course List. • No more than 10 credits allowed from any one discipline • Must include at least one laboratory course No more than 5 credits allowed from a MATH prefixed course 15.0 Select 15 credits from Natural Science OR Math courses listed in the Quantitative / Symbolic Reasoning Sections of the approved Distribution Course List Flectives - Distribution 15.0 Select from courses listed under the Communication, Quantitative/Symbolic Reasoning, Humanities, Social Sciences, Natural Sciences, Physical Education, or General Distribution Courses sections of the Approved Distribution Course List No more than three PE activity credits may be applied toward the degree.
+PE activity courses are listed on the Approved Physical Education Distribution course list.
+Select 15 additional credits from Approved Distribution Course List Areas 15.0 10.0 Electives - Other College Level